[ Updated Aug 2, 2023 ]

 The second technique is using Pinterest’s explore page and checking out what type of content is popular in your niche.

-This is a great way to not only see what’s popular, but also what keywords your competitors are targeting.
+This is a great way to see what’s popular and what keywords your competitors are targeting.

 c) Pinterest Ads